 If you need a more detailed walkthrough of how to locate and remove viruses on your iPhone, check out our earlier post: How to Get Rid of Viruses on Your iPhone or iPad.

 Have you seen an app that for the life of you, you can’t remember installing?
 This is one big red flag.

 3. You’re being inundated with pop-ups

+Worried you have malicious software on your iPhone?
+Look out for a sudden rise in your cellular data usage that cannot be explained by your regular iPhone use.
 And if nothing else, keeping a close eye on your data usage is just plain common sense.

-6. Your iPhone is overheating
+5. Your iPhone is overheating

 Again, lots of things could cause your iPhone to overheat (a faulty battery is usually the culprit) But, in rare cases, it could indeed be a sign of a virus.

-7. The battery is draining faster
+6. The battery is draining faster